krsha-nit/MLOPs/README.md

 ---

 ## **Notes**
-- Ensure the virtual environment is activated before running any commands.
+- Replace `{streamlit_file.py}` with your Streamlit script filename.
-- Replace `{streamlit_file.py}` with the actual filename of your Streamlit script.
+- Use `--debug` for Flask and `--reload` for FastAPI during development.
-- Use `--debug` for Flask and `--reload` for FastAPI during development to enable auto-reloading.
+- Ensure Docker Desktop is running when using Docker.